sarkershantonu/Automation-Getting-Started/Cucumber-Parallel/README.md

 - Running Scenarios in parallel
 - Running Features in parallel

+# Key Config
+Find out "parallelScheme" and make it
+- FEATURE to run fetures parallel (i prefer)
+- SCENARIO to run scenarios parallel

 # Project
 A simple calculator for testing cucumber features/scenarios in parallel